I'm really liking the math wheel idea, so I created a new wheel for fraction, decimal, percent conversions:-)

 I hope you can use it!!

-We started our Percent Unit last week and we start with converting between fractions and percents and decimals.
-I had already made the number line for them with the most common fractions, percents, and decimals, but I figured there was a need for a "foldable" to keep all of the "rules" for converting in one place.
+We started our Percent Unit last week and began the unit with converting between fractions and percents and decimals.
+I had already made the fraction, decimal, percent number line (a free resource in me store) for them with the most common fractions, percents, and decimals, but I figured there was a need for a "foldable" to keep all of the "rules" for converting in one place.

 We have already worked on converting decimals to fractions and fractions to decimals, but somehow, as we add new concepts, the students forget how to do these things!
 It's funny - my team teachers and I never write percents on students' papers any more, but always write their grades as fractions, like 18/23.
 From the first week of school, we teach the students how to change these fractions into their percentages, and every time they get a graded paper back, they are to find their percentages.
 So, when we say "Figure out your grade," they can do it.
 BUT, in math class, if I ask them to change 18/23 to a percent, they just look at me.
 When I give them the hint, "Pretend it's your grade," they look at me, understanding dawning on their faces!
 Why do they need that cue?
 Hmmm.....always a question.